ashwin15savage/DBMS-mini-project/README.md

 18. Write a query to display details of order Id,name and amount of those whose order date is active and ordered before they bought a book.

 19. Write a query to didplay details of account name,account owner ,account type,subject,status using JOIN

+20. Write a query to didplay details of account name,account owner ,account type,subject,status using RIGHT JOIN